Stormotion-Mobile/google-sheets-localization-helpers/README.md

 ### Tips on further usage

 A nice way to use this library is to create, for example, a `syncLocales.ts` file at root, and add the following line to package.json's scripts: `"localize": "ts-node syncLocales"`.
 Then, you can add `yarn localize` to `postinstall`, or just run it anytime you change the content of the sheet.
 Bingo!

+## Known issues

+- "TypeError: Cannot convert undefined or null to object" at Function.keys Probably, you didn't pass the correct sourceLink.
+Check that it doesn't escape characters like `&` or `=`